 HM: Structurally, it's pretty much identical.
 But the materials and finish are way more flamboyant and crass.
 Kind of a party-chair, whereas the original is hard and stern, a solemn modernist object; brutal, pliant, chromed steel.
 The piece is called 'La-Z-Boy'.

 LR: There's a lot of work in your show...
 [Wicked Patterns, T293, Naples, 2009]

 HM: I was interested in an atmosphere where you're choking on the fussiness, like a force-feeding...a cosmic environment where the material, and pointing narratives are overloaded, rhetorical..
 There are so many references slipping over one-another.
 It's a saturated environment where you can pick out strands of sense.
 Some of it is obvious whereas elsewhere there is no clear image, there's no physical 'wham!'

 HM: That's Buren fabric.
 I mean it's blue and white - you can't not read it as him, so it's a kind of homage.
 I used to play this game in my head, which I still do...you design a house, and everything in the house has to be made by an artist... in a kind of slapstick way.
 So Buren makes the toothpaste, Mark Rothko makes the pillowcases, Jacob Epstein does an orange-squeezer, Flavin a grill...

 LR: But when design or technology hits the home it somehow undermines it or changes it.
 Instead of ethereal and perfect it becomes mundane.
 Is it degrading the prestige?

 HM: There's a humour in taking the high art, modernist or whatever, and turning it in to a facile set of speakers or a toaster.

 LR: Isn't that what generally happens to 'high art'?...

 HM: I don't know.
 It's funny, though.

-Helen Marten lives and works in London and Macclesfield, UK.
+Helen Marten lives and works in London, UK.